blocklessnetwork/blockless-docs/src/pages/run-a-node/register-avs.md

 eigenlayer operator config create
 ```

-Edit the metadata.json, with the details of your new operator
+Edit the metadata.json, with the details of your new operator, this can be hosted on <a href="https://gist.github.com" target="_blank">gist.github.com</a>, make sure to set as a public gist.
+Then get the `RAW` url. https://gist.githubusercontent.com/${USER}/${HASH}/metadata.json

 ```json
 {